 Flood risk is an issue that you need to consider if you are planning a new development, whether a home extension or even a change of use.

 In response to changes to permitted development rights we will be reviewing and updating our flood risk standing advice.
 The requirement for the assessment of flood risk remains and our advice continues to reflect this.

-The LPA will make a decision on whether a development is suitable.
-The Environment Agency helps in this process by providing advice, either on a case by case basis, or for lower risk development via a series of standard comments known as 'standing advice'.
+The local planning authority will make a decision on whether a development is suitable.
+The Environment Agency helps in this process by providing advice, either on a case by case basis, or for lower risk development via a series of standard comments known as Standing Advice.